vsoch/hpsf-tac/proposals/flux/README.md

 *   **Converged Computing:** Runs natively on both bare metal and Kubernetes, cloud and HPC.
 *   **Programmability:** The entire stack—from web API to scheduling algorithms—is accessible via modern languages (Python, Go, HTTP), making it the ideal testbed for systems research.
 *   **Robust Security**: Enforces strict privilege separation, cryptographic message integrity, and distributed authentication (e.g., munge), ensuring safe, multi-user resource sharing across diverse environments.
-*   **Data Intensive**: Dyad is well-suited for data-intensive workflows involving AI/ML.
+*   **Data Intensive**: Projects are well-suited for data-intensive workflows involving AI/ML, inventory tracking, and integration of specialized storage.

 Flux can be deployed as the system workload manager and scheduler, but also is flexible to be deployed under other workload managers.
 This deployment strategy is a site choice.
 Within the GitHub organization [flux-framework](https://github.com/flux-framework) and the associated [converged-computing](https://github.com/converged-computing) there are deployment methods that include Docker containers, Docker Compose, virtual machines with Terraform, Kubernetes, and SystemD units.
 The project has a Tutorials repository for lab-driven tutorial setup and content, and a suite of YouTube video Tutorials and talks.